 Black and white portrait of a young woman with long hair, smiling, leaning against a textured wall in an indoor corridor.

-Knowing oneself deeply is one of the most challenging and rewarding endeavors a person may take, and much easier to do with support.
-If you’re interested in working together, please reach out.
+I believe knowing oneself deeply is one of the most challenging and rewarding endeavors a person may undertake, and much easier to do with support.
+If you’re curious about working together, please reach out to schedule a 50 minute consultation.
+I’d love to hear from you.

 A young woman with long hair smiling at the camera, wearing a patterned shirt, in front of a plain background.